 Real Data: What Does 120 Days of GEO Look Like?

-joshuaopolko.com received 1,800 Bing AI citations in 120 days between November 2025 and March 2026, peaking at 97 citations on February 23.
+Bing Webmaster Tools reported 1,800 AI citations for joshuaopolko.com in the 120 days between November 2025 and March 2026, peaking at 97 on February 23.
 The growth was not a smooth curve.
-Zero citations through November 12, then citations appearing November 13 – the day after structured passage content was fully indexed.
+Zero citations through November 12, then citations appearing November 13, the day after structured passage content was fully indexed.
 The zero-to-citation transition happened at a single indexing event, not gradually.
 Below some threshold, nothing.
 Above it, citations start and compound.